damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 #### Why GitLab CE?
 {:.gitlab-purple}

-Well, if you want to have an entire GitLab only for you, it's all yours!
+Well, if you want to have an entire GitLab instance only for you, it's all yours!
 If you want it for your company, it's all yours too.

-It's great to people that don't need all the premium features GitLab EE offers, or for trying GitLab for a while, or for when you can't afford GitLab EE, or just for fun!
+It's great for people that don't need all the premium features GitLab EE offers, or for trying GitLab for a while, or for when you can't afford GitLab EE, or just for fun!

-GitLab CE is as customizable as possible, it has all the administrative settings and tools, it can be [download and installed][ce-download] in different Unix operational systems, it can be made available locally (to your own network), or globally (to the entire internet).
+GitLab CE is as customizable as possible, it has all the administrative settings and tools, it can be [downloaded and installed][ce-download] in different Unix operational systems, it can be made available locally (to your own network), or globally (to the entire internet).
 How you set it up, where to install, how you manage it, is totally up to you.
-We provide you guides and documentation, the rest is on you to play around!
+We provide you guides and [documentation][doc], the rest is on you to play around!

-Does GitLab CE has all the features offered by GitLab?
+Does GitLab CE have all the features offered by GitLab?
 No, only its big brother has everything: GitLab EE.

-For GitLab CE, we provide support via issue tracker and forum.
+For GitLab CE, we provide [support] via [issue tracker] and [forum].

 ### <i class="fa fa-gitlab fa-fw" style="color: #e14329 !important; font-size:.85em" aria-hidden="true"></i>&nbsp;&nbsp; GitLab EE
 {:.gitlab-orange #gitlab-ee}